nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 ## Publish the Inference Endpoint in Nevermined

-Once you have implemented and deployed and protected your own AI model or pipeline in HuggingFace, you can share it with the Community in a safe way, and even monetize them, if you want, using a Nevermined Smart Subscription.
+Once you have implemented and deployed and protected your own AI model or pipeline in HuggingFace, you can share it with the Community in a safe way, and even monetize them, if you want, using a Nevermined Payment Plan.

 In order to test and learn how you can use Nevermined App, we provide a testing environment where you can try the different features provided by Nevermined.